A customizable personal digital record for all learning experiences.

 Badges are one type of achievement that can be included within a Comprehensive Learner Record (CLR).
 There are many others.

-IMS publishes the Open Badges and CLR standards.
-Open Badges was originally developed by the Mozilla Foundation and transferred to IMS stewardship in 2016.
+1EdTech publishes the Open Badges and CLR standards.
+Open Badges was originally developed by the Mozilla Foundation and transferred to 1EdTech stewardship in 2016.

 Educators designed the CLR to record more about learning achievements than is possible with a digital badge.
 CLR provides the opportunity to contextualize learning achievements and assessment outcomes within a specific program, credential, or sequence of learning activities as in a pathway.